oneops/oneops.github.io/developer/contribution/index.md

 Create [Pull-Requests](https://help.github.com/articles/creating-a-pull-request/) on your branch from master and we will review and merge.

-The website is the main documentation for OneOps and we welcome pull requests for it as well.
-Further information can be found in the [documentation guideline](/developer/contribution/doc-guideline.html).
+The website is the main documentation for OneOps and we welcome issues and pull requests for it as well.
+If you want to help, check out our [documentation guideline](/developer/contribution/doc-guideline.html).

 # Code Review Process